MidAutumnMoon/LowEffortBlog/src/articles/2023/09/a-tale-of-nohz-full-and-throttled-cpu/index.md

 ---
-title: A Tale of Linux NOHZ_FULL and Throttled CPU
+title: A Tale of NOHZ_FULL and Throttled CPU
 date: '2023-09-11'
 updated: '2023-09-11'
 tags:
     - linux
 ---

-# A Tale of Linux NOHZ_FULL and Throttled CPU

 > For some background knowledge on Linux dynticks and NOHZ_FULL, checkout the wonderful [*CPU Isolation*](https://www.suse.com/c/cpu-isolation-introduction-part-1/) series from SUSE Labs.